The Pilmuir Estate

 Governance and Leadership

-The charity is governed by six volunteer trustees with strong local Devon connections:
+The charity is governed by six volunteer trustees with strong local Devon connections.
+No trustees receive any remuneration, payments, or benefits from the charity.

-Administrative support is provided by Tim Lannin, Director of Audit at PKF Francis Clark, who serves as the primary contact for the charity.
-PKF Francis Clark manages over 200 charity and not-for-profit clients.
+Administrative support is provided by Tim Lannin, Director at PKF Francis Clark, who serves as the primary contact for the charity.
+PKF Francis Clark manages well over 200 charity and not-for-profit clients.

 How to Apply